viennguyen-hub/lab-01-git-and-github-and-project-m0/README.md

 Not this:  https://github.com/jsmith2026
 ```

-Do this now, before you go any further.
-Your instructor uses these answers to add you to
-the **CSCI1030U** organization on GitHub, which is where your labs will live from Lab 02
-onward.
-If your username is missing or misspelled, that invitation can't reach you.
+If your username is missing or misspelled, the lab instructor may be unable to identify your work.

 You can keep working on the rest of the quiz as you go - just don't submit it until the
 very end, when you have your repository URL and commit hash from Step 8.

 ### Step 3 - Create your lab repository from the template

 Lab repositories are **templates**.
-Instead of accepting an invitation, you make your own
-copy of the template with one click.
+Make your own copy of the template:

 1. Open the **Lab 01 template** link in the Canvas assignment.
 It will take you to a repo
    named something like `CSCI1030U/lab01-template`.